‘Hold still, old boy. I’m almost done.’

 ‘Let her hang.
 He’s interested in you, Linn.
 Not in that boring horsey-face.’

 Linn giggles.
 ‘You’re right, she looks like a horse.
 But still.
 He’s waiting for her…’

 They follow the sound and the faint light, suddenly emerging into a clearing next to an abandoned warehouse.
 A fire is burning in a sawed oil drum, bathing the place in a warm light.
 Darryl is already on his drums and Tyler is stringing his guitar.
-Taïga perks up at the sight of an old keyboard, and she caresses the keys with longing.
+Taïga perks up at the sight of an old synthesizer, and she caresses the keys with longing.

 ‘Are you sure?’
 Taïga asks, already turning on the device.
 ‘I haven’t played the piano in ages.’

 ‘Yeah, I’m positive.
 What do you wanna play?’

 ‘I used to play classical stuff mostly, Chopin and such.
 Nothing you’d like to hear, I guess…’

 Tyler shrugs.
 ‘Just go ahead, we’ll follow.
 I’ll join in as soon as I’ve finished according my guitar.’